 Controlling blood fats.
 High blood levels of low-density lipoprotein (LDL) cholesterol (the so-called bad cholesterol) and the fats called triglycerides can contribute to atherosclerosis (hardening of the arteries) and heart disease.
 Atherosclerosis is also a contributor to the development of peripheral arterial disease, which itself increases risk for foot complications by interfering with the healing of wounds.
 Peripheral arterial disease can be symptomless or it can manifest itself in a number of ways including coolness of the fingers or toes, loss of hair on the hands or feet, or intermittent claudication (pain in the legs or buttocks that starts with activity and subsides with rest).

 People with diabetes tend to have LDL levels similar to those of people who don’t have diabetes, but diabetes often causes decreased levels of high-density lipoprotein (HDL) cholesterol (the so-called good cholesterol) and increased levels of triglycerides.
-The ADA recommends that people with diabetes achieve LDL levels below 100 mg/dl, triglycerides below 150 mg/dl, and HDL levels above 40 mg/dl (some experts recommend that women aim for HDL levels above 50 mg/dl).
+LDL cholesterol below 100 mg/dl, HDL cholesterol above 50 mg/dl, and triglycerides below 150 mg/dl are considered low-risk.
 Depending on your levels and symptoms, your health-care team may recommend dietary changes, including lowering your intake of saturated and trans fats, exercise, and medicines.

 Smoking cessation.
 As mentioned earlier, smoking is related to early development of vascular complications in people with diabetes.
 If you smoke, therefore, your risk for foot problems increases; lowering your risk, obviously, involves quitting.
 Several options are available to assist with smoking cessation such as individual or group counseling and use of nicotine products or certain prescription medicines.
 Your diabetes care team may be able to offer guidance on choosing an option for you.